austinletson/filmstore/README.md

 # filmstore
-Chrome extension to manage movie watchlists
+Chrome extension to manage and track media lists